 If the Yankees do not win the 2012 American League Pennant, the game of September 2 should be Exhibit A for the prosecution in the firing of Joe Girardi.

 Get rid of him, and replace him with a manager who knows how to use his eyes.

 Anyway, as Politi said, the final was Orioles 8, Yankees 3.
 WP: Randy Wolf (4-10), the former Philadelphia Phillies ace lefty.
 I didn't realize he was still in the major leagues.
+No save.
 LP: Hughes (13-12)

 So, going into the action of today, Labor Day, Monday, September 3, 2012, with 29 games to go, the Yankees are 2 games ahead of the Orioles, 3 1/2 (4 in the loss column) ahead of the Tampa Bay Rays, who've also surged and must be stopped, 15 (16 in the loss column) ahead of the Red Sox, and 16 ahead of the Toronto Blue Jays.

 Elimination Numbers: 17 for the Jays, 20 for the Sox, 29 for the Rays and 31 for the O's.

 Jeter has said that every other team in the Division would trade places with the Yankees.
 Which is true: It's better to be in 1st place than not to be.
 If you don't mind the oblique reference to William Shakespeare.
 Which is better than an oblique strain.